intotecho/yarraplanning/geolocate/README.md

 Data input and output is processed from CSV files.

+Also merges the geolocation data back in and fixes the column names.

+Compatible with preemptible google shell.

-Please see full blog post at www.shanelynn.ie/
+Based on blog post at www.shanelynn.ie/